Central values of zeta functions of non-Galois cubic fields: Main term for the average central values

-Let $\Psi:\R_{>0} \to \C$ be a smooth function of compact support with $\int \Psi=1$.
-Note that since $\Stab(f)$ is nontrivial in our families only when $f$ corresponds to a $C_3$-order, there are only $O(X^{1/2})$ such forms with discriminant bounded by $X$, so the contribution from elements with nontrivial stabilizer is negligible.
 For the rest of this paper, we automatically assume that every sum of binary cubic forms $f$ is weighted by $1/|\Stab(f)|$.
 For a real number $X\ge 1$, the inclusion-exclusion principle in conjunction with Proposition~\ref{propAFE} yields:

 where $S(f)$ was defined in~\eqref{defSf} to be